bhavukm/terraform-project-1/README.md

    B. No need to install the amazon-ssm-agent if you are using Amazon Linux AMI, as it is pre-installed.
 For other AMIs, refer to: https://docs.aws.amazon.com/systems-manager/latest/userguide/manually-install-ssm-agent-linux.html

-   8. SSH to your bastion host and follow the instructions below:
+   8. SSH to your bastion host and follow the instructions below (commands highlighted in _Italic font_):

       (A).
 Become root: sudo su -

       (B).
-Create a directory: mkdir terraform
+Create a directory: _mkdir terraform_

-      (C). cd to the new directory: cd terraform
+      (C). cd to the new directory: _cd terraform_

       (D).
-Create the main.tf file: vim main.tf
+Create the main.tf file: _vim main.tf_(file is available in this repo - **please fill out the placeholders in the file - MANDATORY STEP**)

+      (E).
+Initiate Terraform backend: _terraform init_

+      (F).
+Check Terraform syntax: _terraform validate_

+      (G).
+Perform a dry run to confirm Terraform resources that will be created: _terraform plan_

+      (H).
+Create Terraform resources: _terraform apply_

+   9. Head over to your AWS Management console to see the created project resources.

+   10. Copy the LB DNS and try accessing the website on a browser.
+Test if it loads.

+   11. Please confirm the AWS SNS Topic subscription by checking your email.
+This will ensure that you receive the CloudWatch Alarm-based alert email.

+   12. SSH into one of the 2 EC2 instances from the AutoScaling Group via AWS Session Manager and then run the following commands to stress out CPU utilization.

+   13. Head over to your ASG Instances section and check if a new EC2 Instance has been created.
+Also, check your email if you received the alert.

+       **This completes the project successfully**